inductiva/inductiva/docs-sources/how-it-works/intro/computational-infrastructure.md

 is transforming the landscape—and how it’s not always easy to find the best machine for your job.

 With our [benchmarking tool](benchmarking.md), we make it easier to make smarter, cost-effective decisions for your workloads.
-Check out the [Run a Benchmark](../../scale-up/benchmark/run-benchmarks.md) tutorial that offers an in-depth step-by-step guide to help you create a benchmarking script and choose the best machine type for your specific case.